labex-labs/open-source-labs/python/python-mastery/lab-ex9-2-create-a-python-package/en/step2.md

 # Creating the Package Structure

-Now, let's create our Python package.
-To create a Python package, we need to:
+Now, we're going to create our Python package.
+But first, let's understand what a Python package is.
+A Python package is a way to organize related Python modules into a single directory hierarchy.
+It helps in managing and reusing code more effectively.
+To create a Python package, we need to follow these steps:

-1. Create a directory with the package name
+1. Create a directory with the package name.
+This directory will serve as the container for all the modules that belong to the package.
-2. Create an `__init__.py` file inside this directory (this makes Python recognize the directory as a package)
+2. Create an `__init__.py` file inside this directory.
+This file is crucial because it makes Python recognize the directory as a package.
+When you import the package, the code in `__init__.py` is executed, which can be used to initialize the package.
-3. Move our Python module files into this directory
+3. Move our Python module files into this directory.
+This step ensures that all the related code is grouped together within the package.

-Let's create the package structure:
+Let's create the package structure step by step:

-1. First, create a directory called `structly`:
+1. First, create a directory called `structly`.
+This will be the root directory of our package.

 ```bash
 mkdir structly
 ```

-2. Next, create an empty `__init__.py` file inside the `structly` directory:
+2. Next, create an empty `__init__.py` file inside the `structly` directory.

 ```bash
 touch structly/__init__.py